containers/podman/rootless.md

 * Podman can not create containers that bind to ports < 1024.
   * The kernel does not allow processes without CAP_NET_BIND_SERVICE to bind to low ports.
-* Lacking “How To” documentation or documentation in general
+* “How To” documentation is in patchy at best.
-* If /etc/subuid and /etc/subgid not setup for a user, then podman commands can easily fail
+* If /etc/subuid and /etc/subgid are not setup for a user, then podman commands can easily fail
   * This can be a big issue on machines using Network Based Password information (FreeIPA, Active Directory, LDAP)
   * We are working to get support for NSSWITCH on the /etc/subuid and /etc/subgid files.
-* No cgroup Support (hopefully fixed when cgroups V2 happens).
+* No cgroup V1 Support
-  * Cgroups V1 does not safely support cgroup delegation.
+  * cgroup V1 does not safely support cgroup delegation.
-  * Cgroups V2 development for container support is ongoing.
+  * cgroup V2 is available on Fedora 29 and later and other Linux distributions.
 * Can not share container images with CRI-O or other users
 * Difficult to use additional stores for sharing content
 * Does not work on NFS or parallel filesystem homedirs (e.g. [GPFS](https://www.ibm.com/support/knowledgecenter/en/SSFKCN/gpfs_welcome.html))